winitzki/scall/README.md

 - [x] A [non-standard "do-notation"](./do-notation.md) is implemented.

-- [x] Experimental optimization: `Natural/fold` will stop iterations when the current result stops changing.
+- [x] Optimization: `Natural/fold` will short-cut the loop when the current result stops changing.
 (Backward compatible, no change to normal forms!)
+I also [contributed this optimization to the Haskell backend](https://github.com/dhall-lang/dhall-haskell/pull/2596).

 - [x] Experimental feature: `assert : a === b` will perform alpha, beta, and eta-reduction on `a` and `b` before comparing their CBOR serializations.
 (Breaking change to normal forms!)

-- [x] Experimental optimization: `Natural/fold` will not expand under lambda if intermediate expressions keep growing.
-(Breaking change to normal forms!)
+- [x] Experimental optimization: `Natural/fold` will not expand under lambda if intermediate expressions keep growing beyond about 500 sub-terms.
+(Breaking change to normal forms!
+Standard tests still pass because they do not include terms with such large normal forms.)

 ## Other features in the Scala implementation of Dhall